sshyran/graphiql/packages/vscode-graphql-execution/README.md

-Provides inline operation exection capability throughout code files.
+Provides inline operation execution capability throughout code files.
 Used by `graphql.vscode-graphql` extension, but can be used standalone with `graphql.vscode-graphql-syntax` as well.

 Uses `@urql/core` under the hood.